bitsmartinc/the-pushka-docs/docs/source/flutter.rst

 In the above example, the data received from the event channel is a string, in the format of key-value pairs.

-See `:docs:emv-data` for more information on how to read the EMV data.
+See :docs:`emv-data` for more information on how to read the EMV data.